isabella232/integrations-learn.en/help/_includes/snippets.md

 ## Analytics description {#analytics-description}

-Adobe Analytics is a robust data analysis platform that enables organizations to track, measure, and analyze user behavior on their digital properties, such as websites, mobile apps, and social media.
+Adobe Analytics is an analytics solution that enables organizations to track, measure, and analyze user behavior on their digital properties, such as websites, mobile apps, streaming media, and social media.
 Adobe Analytics provides insights into how users interact with digital content, helping organizations optimize their digital experiences and improve their marketing strategies.

 ## Audience Manager description {#audience-manager-description}